 NotePlan 3 synchronizes your notes by default using CloudKit.
 You can change it to iCloud Drive in the preferences.
+If you are using Dropbox, please change it to iCloud Drive or CloudKit.
+Dropbox is not working completely and not recommended to use.

-- Make sure you’re properly connected to the Internet.
-If you’re on a cellular network (3G, 4G, LTE, E), please verify that the options “Cellular Data”, “NotePlan” and “iCloud Drive” are activated in iOS Settings › “Cellular”.
-If syncing is slow while you’re on a mobile device, try connecting to Wi-Fi and charging your device. iCloud/CloudKit syncing is optimized for saving power and runs slower in Low Power Mode.
+- If syncing is slow while you’re on a mobile device, try connecting to Wi-Fi and charging your device. iCloud/CloudKit syncing is optimized for saving power and runs slower in Low Power Mode.

 - If you are using iCloud Drive syncing, turn off "Optimize Mac Storage".